HOUSEOF1000CORPSES/HOUSEOF1000CORPSES/README.md

   - i use they / them, but i sometimes use all pronouns Im a chapstick lesbian, and im intersex
 - i seen THE rob zombie live on **9/14/2026**
+- i use the pc, and im not always online since i have a life.
 - im autistic, and i have bpd, + some other stuff.
 Im quite aggressive normally
 - i yumeship with Baby firefly, and nikki freeman.
 Doubles dni, ok?
 - mexican, american